 Hazel Hall has six large tiered classrooms, seven seminar rooms, and two courtrooms.
 All of the classrooms and the two courtrooms are outfitted with the latest technology.
-Four classrooms and both courtrooms also have built-in digital recording and streaming capabilities.
+All classrooms and both courtrooms have digital recording and streaming capabilities.
 Hazel Hall has wired network connections in many of the classrooms and a building-wide wireless network.
 For a more detailed look at each classroom and the accompanying technology, see Classroom Descriptions and Equipment.

 Hazel Hall has a large atrium (the Robert A. Levy Atrium) on the entrance floor that doubles as an events space and a lounge area for law students.